Lawmakers and lawyers working for fairness in Indiana

 New legislation benefits persons injured in a crash

 Under the new provisions of the Indiana Hospital Lien Statute [IC 32-33-4-3(b)(5)], the hospital must make reasonable effort to pursue private insurance claims in cooperation with the patient.
 A lien perfected by the hospital within 90 days of patient discharge must first be reduced by the amount of any benefits to which the patient is entitled under the terms of any contract, health plan, or medical insurance.
 Most importantly, the lien must reflect credits for payments made by the insurance provider, contractual adjustments and write-offs.

 Experienced lawyers helping injured victims

-If you have been injured or know someone who has been injured as a result of someone’s negligence, call attorney, Charlie Ward, for a free consultation at (317) 639-9501.
-The law firm of Ward & Ward has over 80 years of combined experience in personal injury and wrongful death claims including injuries resulting from auto, motorcycle and trucking accidents.
+If you have been injured or know someone who has been injured as a result of someone’s negligence, call Indianapolis, IN auto accident attorney, Charlie Ward, for a free consultation at (317) 639-9501.
+Ward & Ward Law Firm has over 80 years of combined experience in personal injury and wrongful death claims including injuries resulting from auto, motorcycle and trucking accidents.

 By Charlie Ward